Whipsnade Zoo Review

 The playground areas

 Hullabazoo is a relatively small soft play area.
 It says that it’s suitable for up to 10 years but I’d say, in reality, it’s a lot younger than that.
 It is several years since we last went inside Hullabazoo but I remember the kids enjoying it, and us welcoming the break.
+You have to book tickets to go in, but you can book them when you arrive.

 ZSL Whipsnade Zoo Review, Dunstable, Bedfordshire | Review by Free Time with the Kids | Treat family days out